github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% ifversion secret-scanning-store-tokens %}
 {% data variables.product.company_short %} stores detected secrets using symmetric encryption, both in transit and at rest.{% endif %}{% ifversion ghes %} To rotate the encryption keys used for storing the detected secrets, you can contact us by visiting {% data variables.contact.contact_ent_support %}.{% endif %}

-### Accessing {% data variables.secret-scanning.alerts %}

-{% data reusables.secret-scanning.secret-scanning-about-alerts %}

-* {% data variables.product.prodname_dotcom %} sends an email alert to the repository administrators and organization owners.
-You'll receive an alert if you are watching the repository{% ifversion secret-scanning-notification-settings %}, {% else %}, and {% endif %}if you have enabled notifications either for security alerts or for all the activity on the repository{% ifversion secret-scanning-notification-settings %}, and if, in your notification settings, you have selected to receive email notifications for the repositories that you are watching.{% else %}.{% endif %}
-* If the person who introduced the secret isn't ignoring the repository, {% data variables.product.prodname_dotcom %} will also send them an email alert.
-The email contains a link to the related {% data variables.product.prodname_secret_scanning %} alert.
-The person who introduced the secret can then view the alert in the repository, and resolve the alert.
-* {% data reusables.secret-scanning.repository-alert-location %}

-For more information about viewing and resolving {% data variables.secret-scanning.alerts %}, see "[AUTOTITLE](/code-security/secret-scanning/managing-alerts-from-secret-scanning)."

-{% ifversion secret-scanning-notification-settings %}
-For more information on how to configure notifications for {% data variables.secret-scanning.alerts %}, see "[Configuring notifications for secret scanning alerts](/code-security/secret-scanning/managing-alerts-from-secret-scanning#configuring-notifications-for-secret-scanning-alerts)."
-{% endif %}

-Repository administrators and organization owners can grant users and teams access to {% data variables.secret-scanning.alerts %}.
-For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository#granting-access-to-security-alerts)."

 {% ifversion ghec or ghes %}
 You can use security overview to see an organization-level view of which repositories have enabled {% data variables.product.prodname_secret_scanning %} and the alerts found.
 For more information, see "[AUTOTITLE](/code-security/security-overview/about-security-overview)."